SwedbankPay/developer.swedbankpay.com/checkout/other-features.md

   credit card payment resource.

-You can view the current payment resource, containg the recurrence token and other payment instrument properties, by [expanding][expanding the sub-resource [`currentpayment`][current-payment] when doing a `GET` request on the `paymentorders` resource.
+You can view the current payment resource, containg the recurrence token and other payment instrument properties, by [expanding the sub-resource][expanding] [`currentpayment`][current-payment] when doing a `GET` request on the `paymentorders` resource.